RoboForm vs 1Password: which is the best password manager?

 In RoboForm’s case, it allows data importing from all the popular browsers like Chrome, Firefox, Safari, and Edge.
 Beyond that, it also supports easy password importing from numerous other password managers.
 Among them are 1Password, Dashlane, KeePass, Keeper, and EnPass.
 Of course, the standard CSV files make the list of supported applications, too.

-Overall, it’s another draw for the RoboForm vs 1Password battle – both password managers ensure that their users have convenient data-importing options.
+Overall, both password managers ensure that their users have convenient data-importing options.

 Account and password recovery

 RoboForm and 1Password both have account and password recovery options.
-However, RoboForm is more forgiving and accommodating of the two password managers.
+However, RoboForm may be a little more forgiving and accommodating of the two password managers.

 First things first, RoboForm has no way to recover your master password since it’s not stored in the servers.
 However, if you’ve enabled biometrics on your RoboForm mobile app, you can use it to restore your master password.

-Besides that, you can also have your emergency contact access your account and download your data.
+Besides that, you can also add an emergency contact to help you access your account and download your data.
 Just bear in mind that Emergency Access is only available for paid users, and your trusted contact must have a RoboForm account.

 As for 1Password, things are more old-school, as your lifeline is the Emergency Kit – a PDF document that sets out your account details and passwords.
 You should have both digital and printed copies stored securely.

-Things are easier for those on its Family, Teams, Business, or Enterprise plans as 1Password lets family organizers and team administrators restore access.
+Things are easier for those on 1Password’s Family, Teams, Business, or Enterprise plans as 1Password lets family organizers and team administrators restore access.

 Password generator